Artmann/vaccination-tracker/README.md

 ## Linting

 You can make sure you and your team keep the code style consistent by running `yarn lint`.
 This is powered by ESLint and rules can be added or removed in `.eslintrc.js`.

-## Server-Side Rendering

-To improve the performance and to help crawlers, your React app will be rendered server-side.
-When a page is requested the server will render the HTML from `src/app/index.html`.
-It will also render the `App` component and insert its markup into the final HTML document.

 ## Deploy